IRI-UW-Bioinformatics/flu-ngs/README.md

 ```

-If "`warn`" is used, the pipeline will issue warnings if something goes wrong,
+If `"warn"` is used, the pipeline will issue warnings if something goes wrong,
 but attempt to carry on.
-If "`raise`" is used, then errors will stop the
+If `"raise"` is used, then errors will stop the
 pipeline.

 If you had set `"pair": ["combined", "paired", "unpaired"]` to look at different